Morningstar's Guide to Fixed-Income Investing

 Tips, strategies, and picks for better bond investing.

-Bonds are no longer the wallflowers at the dance.
+Evidently bonds are now the cool kids and no longer the wallflowers at the dance.

-Combined, taxable-bond and municipal-bond funds have enjoyed inflows of nearly $270 billion during the past 12 months, dwarfing the inflows to U.S. equity funds during that same time.
+Despite stubbornly low interest rates, bond funds continue to attract investors: Combined, taxable-bond and municipal-bond funds enjoyed inflows of nearly $427 billion during the past year, dwarfing the flows into other fund types during that same time.

 What's the allure?